FlexMeasures/flexmeasures/documentation/api/notation.rst

 Timeseries
 ^^^^^^^^^^

 Timestamps and durations are consistent with the ISO 8601 standard.
-The resolution of the data is implicit (from duration and number of values), see :ref:`resolutions`.
+The frequency of the data is implicit (from duration and number of values), while the resolution of the data is explicit, see :ref:`frequency_and_resolution`.

 All timestamps in requests to the API must be timezone-aware.
 For instance, in the below example, the timezone indication "Z" indicates a zero offset from UTC.